oneinfra/oneinfra/README.md

 ### Node injection

 ```
-oi node inject --name test --cluster test --role controlplane
+oi node inject --name controlplane --cluster cluster --role controlplane
 ```

 Each node represents a Kubernetes Master node.

-Injects a versioned node with name `test`, assigned to the cluster with name `test`, created on the previous step.
+Injects a versioned node with name `controlplane`, assigned to the cluster with name `cluster`, created on the previous step.

 You can inject as many nodes as you want, by piping them, as long as they have different names for the same cluster.